 Of, course, I’m writing about the American writer’s market.

-I write many articles, or Hubs, for as broad a market as I can, and I regularly read great articles by writers who are not only American, but I also read many, written by writers from other countries around the world.
+Over each year, I write many articles or Hubs, for several specialty markets.
+And of course, I regularly read articles and books by writers who are American, but I also read many which are written by great writers from other countries around the world.

-But, I do have an inherent advantage over many of these writers that are not "born American" simply because I grew up in America and I speak and write “American English” naturally.
+But, I do have an inherent advantage over many of these writers that are not "born American" simply because I grew up in America and I speak and write “American English”.

-I also understand that I’m writing for the American market, and any spill-over in popularity I get from people of other countries is great.
-And, from my perspective, this broader popularity exists because I am following my own set of writer’s rules, some of which are listed here.
+I also understand that I’m writing for the American market, and any spill-over in popularity I get from people of other countries is great but not necessarily by design.
+From my perspective, this broader popularity exists because I am following my own personal writer’s rules, some of which you can find here.

 When in Rome, Do as the Romans do!